PM Modi at the Voice of Global South summit - ExBulletin

 PM Modi at the Voice of Global South summit

-Stating that the countries of the South have the highest stakes for the future, as three-quarters of humanity live in these countries, Prime Minister Modi stressed the need for an equal voice on the global platform.
+In his message to developing countries, Modi said, “The need of the hour is to identify simple, scalable and sustainable solutions that can transform our societies and economies. … In the last century, we supported each other in our struggle against foreign domination.
+We can do it again in this century, to create a new world order that will ensure the well-being of our citizens.

-On India’s G-20 Chairmanship, Prime Minister Modi reiterated that New Delhi’s goal is to amplify the voice of the Global South.
+He told Global South: “When it comes to India, your voice is the voice of India.
+Your priorities are India’s priorities… I am convinced that together, the countries of the South can produce new and creative ideas.
+These ideas can form the basis of our voice in the G-20 and other forums.

-“As India begins its G20 presidency this year, it is only natural that our goal is to amplify the voice of the Global South.
-For our G20 Presidency, we have chosen the theme “One Land, One Family, One Future”.
+The Prime Minister said: “As India embarks on its G-20 Chairmanship this year, it is only natural that our aim should be to amplify the voice of the Global South.
+For our G-20 Presidency, we have chosen the theme “One Earth, One Family, One Future”.
 This is consistent with our civilizational philosophy.
-We believe that the path to realizing “unity” is through human-centered development.
+We believe that the path to realizing “oneness” is through human-centered development.
 The populations of the countries of the South must no longer be excluded from the fruits of development.
-Together, we must attempt to rethink global political and financial governance,” Prime Minister Modi said.
+Together, we must try to rethink global political and financial governance.
+It can remove inequality, expand opportunity, support growth, and spread progress and prosperity.

-He also called for a global agenda to “respond, recognize, respect and reform” to reinvigorate the world.
+Modi stressed, “The need of the hour is to identify simple, scalable and sustainable solutions that can transform our societies and economies.
+With such an approach, we will overcome difficult challenges – be it poverty, universal health care or building human capacity.

-“Respond to the priorities of the countries of the South by developing an inclusive and balanced international program.
-Recognize that the principle of “common but differentiated responsibilities” applies to all global challenges.
-Respect the sovereignty of all nations, the rule of law and the peaceful settlement of disputes and disputes.
-Reform international institutions, including the United Nations, to make them more relevant,” the Prime Minister added.
+Commenting on remarks from other foreign leaders, said: “Today’s interventions have also brought to light the common challenges that are at the top of our minds.
+These mainly concern the lack of resources for our development needs, and the increasing instability of both the natural climate and the geopolitical climate.
+In the upcoming sessions today and tomorrow, we will amplify and further develop the valuable insights that emerged from our discussions today.
+Our effort will be to distill action points for the countries of the South – both for what we can do together and for what we can pursue together on the global agenda.
+The voice of the countries of the South must set its own tone.
+Together, we must escape the cycle of dependence on systems and circumstances that are not of our making.

 |